-If you are unsure about what permit your facility requires, it is first useful to understand if your facility is a major or minor facility as defined by the NJDEP.
+If you are unsure about what permits your facility requires, it is first useful to understand if your facility is a major or minor facility as defined by the NJDEP.

 The easiest way to think about it is this: Major facilities are just that, major polluters!
 That doesn't mean they are large in size, it just means that they are emitting pollutants above certain thresholds.
 For example, if your facility emits X amount of a certain chemical, and that amount is over a numerical threshold, then you're a major facility.
 Conversely, if you emit less than that numerical threshold, then you're a minor facility.

 However, just because you're considered a minor facility for one parameter, doesn't mean you'll be in the clear for the rest.
 Additionally, there are Federal regulations that might automatically kick you into the Major category, regardless!
 Again, check with an expert.
 Don't just hope you're doing things correctly, make sure you are!